Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 ### **Back to the Coding***

-When creating a new record, it is standard practice to return the object just created, but of course, you don't want to send back the password.
+When creating a new record, it is standard practice to return the object just created, but of course, you don't want to send back the user password.

 Change the code for the route as follows: